 34–38 inches

 Measured to the top of the gripping surface.
-Many therapy spaces choose ~36" as a practical standard.
+Many therapy spaces choose ~36".

 Diameter